hcheung01/system_engineering-devops/0x01-shell_permissions/README.md

 9. chmod 753 hello to set specific permissions
 10. chmod --reference=olleh hello to set one file equal to another file
 11. chmod -R  a+X . to change permissions for all subdirectories
+12. chmod 751 /dir_holberton/ to create new directory with 751 permissions